m-kru/hbs/README.md

 The points of this is to avoid error cases when one core maintainer sets the tool to `Vivado`, but another core maintainer has for example following condition in one of the targets `if {$hbs::Tool == "vivado"}`.
 The expression would evaluate to false, although the tool is Vivado.
 The `hbs::Set*` procs make sure users provide lowercase names.

+### Core and target names

+There is no restriction on core and target names placed in `.hbs` files.
+Everything accepted by the Tcl is valid.
+However, it is recommended to use lowercase and separate words with hyphen character `-`.